juanluisbaptiste/timeoff-cluster/README.md

 2. image build job will clone the [timeoff management application fork](https://github.com/juanluisbaptiste/timeoff-management-application), build the image and push it to docker hub using a native drone plugin.
 3. If the previous job is successfull the de deployment job will connect vía ssh and run the `deploy.sh` script.
 This script will pull the new image, remove the current deployed version of the application and redeploy the new version.

+### Application Availability

+The application is dpeloyed on the cluster with multiple replicas that run on different worker nodes to increase the application availability.
+Also hardware resources like the amount of memory or CPU's it can use can be controlled through the `stack.yml` file.
+This is used by the orchestrator to choose a node with enough resources to run the application.

+Access to the application is done through a load balancer (traefik).
+The configuration is done using docker labels that define the hostname the application answers to and the port it listens on.
+Other options can be specified, like doing redirects, cookie handling, among others.
+Also health checks can also be configured so the load balancer can query the state of the container, and avoid sending traffic to it if it is not available.

 ## Further Work